nusov/stockmq-quik/README.md

 # LuaOverMQ

-LuaOverMQ is high-performance RPC library that uses MsgPack and ZeroMQ.
+LuaOverMQ is a high-performance RPC library that uses MsgPack and ZeroMQ.

+This project is a part of [StockMQ](https://github.com/StockMQ) distribution to communicate with trading terminals but can be used with any software which allows to load external DLLs.

-On AMD Ryzen 5600x it allows to run 10000 RPS in average.
+On AMD Ryzen 5600x it performs 10000 RPS in average.

 ```
 require("LuaOverMQ")